 Editor's note: This piece was originally published in the Southern Foodways Alliance's Gravy Foodletter #42.
 Today's installment comes courtesy of Kat Kinsman, managing editor of CNN Eatocracy.
-We're resurfacing it to kick off our year-long look at what the Civil Rights Act of 1964 meant for restaurants.

 Several stories above Manhattan's Central Park, there hangs a three-Michelin-starred, monstrously expensive restaurant that an awful lot of people think is perfect.
 I may have thought that, too, at one point, but I know it's not, because I've been to the K&W Cafeteria.